View Erin Tasker's Obituary on www.iomtoday.co.im/ and share memories

 |

+Tasker.
 Erin aged 33 years of Port Erin, went to sleep on Sunday 30th August 2020.
 Treasured daughter of Phillip and Ann, devoted sister of Gary, James and twin Laura, loved grandaughter of Leslie and a much loved niece and cousin and devoted companion of Bear, she will be sadly missed by all her friends.
-Funeral arrangements to be announced at a later date.
+Funeral service will be held at Kirk Christ Rushen at 3pm on Thursday 8th October 2020.
 Family flowers only please, donations in lieu of flowers if so desired to MSPCA, Ard Jerkyll, East Foxdale, IM4 3HL, Dementia Care and Support Services, Langness Unit, Southlands Resource Centre, Church Road, Port Erin, IM9 5NL or Manx Mind, 1 Barrule Park, Ramsey, IM8 2BW.
 Enquiries please to T.S.Keggen & Son Ltd. Funeral Directors.
 Shore Road, Port St Mary & 17 Orchard Road, Port Erin.
 Tel 833133.